tomatolog/manticore/docs/10_mysql_storage_engine_sphinxse/using_sphinxse.rst

     +--------------------+----------------------------------+
     5 rows in set (0.00 sec)

-You could perform JOINs on SphinxSE search table and tables using other engines.
+You could perform JOINs on ManticoreSE search table and tables using other engines.
 Here's an example with “documents” from example.sql:

 ::